dd32/td-gh-ex/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.7.7 =
+Fixed a bug that was causing Gallery section item links to not work.

 = 1.7.0 =
 Big under-the-hood changes to the code for improved efficiency and maintainability.
 Many functions and hooks have been deprecated.